moj-analytical-services/pydbtools/README.md

 This is a simple package that let's you query databases using Amazon Athena and get the s3 path to the athena out (as a csv).
 This is significantly faster than using the the database drivers so might be a good option when pulling in large data.
 By default, data is converted into a pandas dataframe with equivalent column data types as the Athena table - see "Meta Data" section below.

+Note to use this package you need to be added to the StandardDatabaseAccess IAM Policy on the Analytical Platform.
+Please contact the team if you require access.

 To install
 ```
 pip install git+git://github.com/moj-analytical-services/pydbtools.git#egg=pydbtools